 5. "Prayin' For Daylight"

-Rascal Flatt's debut single "Prayin' For Daylight," a deceptively upbeat tune about a heartbroken man, helped put the band on the map.
+Rascal Flatt's debut single "Prayin' For Daylight," a deceptively upbeat fiddle tune about a heartbroken man, helped put the band on the country music map.

 4. "These Days"

-This song about a man running into a former flame was the group's first ever No. 1 hit.
+This heartbreak song about a man running into a former flame was the group's first-ever No. 1 hit.
+The single and its music video sit at the intersection of '90s country sentimentality and the style shifts (musically and fashion-wise) the trio popularized in the new millennium.

 3. "My Wish"

-This No. 1 hit is a heartfelt wish that a loved one lives a happy life and one of the group's signature songs.
+This punch No. 1 hit is a heartfelt wish that a loved one lives a happy life and one of the group's signature songs.
+It's a good example of the harmony-laden Rascal Flatts hits that became regulars on graduation playlists.

 2. "What Hurts The Most"

-Originally recorded by Mark Wills, "What Hurts the Most" earned Rascal Flatt's Grammy nominations for Best Country Song and Best Country Performance by a Duo or Group with Vocals.
+Originally recorded by Mark Wills, countrified power ballad "What Hurts the Most" earned Rascal Flatt's Grammy nominations for Best Country Song and Best Country Performance by a Duo or Group with Vocals.

 1. "Bless The Broken Road"